mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 We have two overarching goals and a third auxiliary goal.

-1. Schema migrations should **ALWAYS** be backwards compatible till the last ESR.
+1. Schema migrations should **ALWAYS** be backwards compatible until the last ESR.
 2. Schema migrations should **NEVER** lock the entire table.
 3. Reduce migration time where possible.